What is Third-Party Cookies?

 What Are Third-Party Cookies?

-Third-party cookies are tracking files set by domains other than the one you’re currently visiting — enabling cross-site tracking of your browsing behavior for advertising, analytics, and personalization purposes.
+Third-party cookies are tracking files set by domains other than the one you’re currently visiting.
+Enabling cross-site tracking of your browsing behavior for advertising, analytics, and personalization purposes.

 When you visit a news site, the site itself sets first-party cookies (your login, preferences).
 But ad trackers, analytics platforms, and social media widgets on that same page set third-party cookies from their domains.
 These cookies follow you across every website that runs the same tracker, building a profile of your interests and behaviors.
 That profile is what powers ad targeting, retargeting, and conversion tracking across the web.

 Safari and Firefox already block third-party cookies by default.
-Chrome — which holds 65% of browser market share — has been working toward restriction since 2020, though Google’s timeline has shifted multiple times.
+Chrome.
+Which holds 65% of browser market share.
+Has been working toward restriction since 2020, though Google’s timeline has shifted multiple times.
 Regardless of Chrome’s specific moves, the era of unrestricted third-party cookie tracking is ending.

 Why Do Third-Party Cookies Matter?